SQream/sqream_docs/feature_guides/query_healer.rst

 Overview
 ----------
 The **Query Healer** periodically examines the progress of running statements, creating a log entry for all statements exceeding the ``healerMaxInactivityHours`` flag setting.
 The default setting of the ``healerMaxInactivityHours`` is five hours.
 The ``healerMaxInactivityHours`` log frequency is calculated as 5% of the flag setting.
-When set to to five hours (the default setting), the Query Healer triggers an examination every 15 minutes.
+When set to five hours (the default setting), the Query Healer triggers an examination every 15 minutes.

 The following is an example of a log record for a query stuck in the query detection phase for more than five hours: